Frequently Asked Questions

 - The individual who supervised the department over the current fiscal year will be the receiver of the Annual Report when it is submitted, and the supervisor for the new fiscal year will simultaneously be granted reviewer status at the time the report is submitted.

-16. Last year, I submitted information into the Business Continuity Impact System.
+16. I used to submit information into the Business Continuity Impact System.
 I don't see that option anymore.
 Where did it go?

-17. Last year, I submitted information into the Personnel Activity section of the Annual Report.
+17. I used to submit information about my department's staff and faculty service to the University and the community into the Personnel Activity section of the Annual Report.
 I don't see that option anymore.
 Where did it go?

 18. I'm an academic department chair.
-In last year's Personnel Activity section, I submitted activities related to service of an academic nature to the community.
+I used to submit activities related to service of an academic nature to the community.
 Where should I submit this?

-- You should submit this kind of service via the Office of Community Relations' online community service form.
+- You should submit this kind of service via the Office of Government & Community Relations online community service form.
 If the service resulted in particular scholarly activity, like a publication, be sure to add the publication or other outcome to the Faculty Scholarly Activities section of the Annual Report.